lxm11r/MicroHack/03-Azure/01-01-App Innovation/ServerlessMicroservices/Challenges/00-Getting-started.md

 To have a relateable scenario, we will create a booking system for an airline, where customers can book their seats and receive a bill.

 Real world scenarios can include up to hundreds of microservices within an environment.
-To keep at as simple as possible for this microhack we will only work with two microservices within a single environment.
+To keep it as simple as possible we will only work with two microservices for this microhack within a single environment.

 Below you can find the architecture diagram of the application we are going to build: